Gavin Shuker: Political career

 In March 2014 under Shuker's chairmanship, the APPG on Prostitution and the Global Sex Trade published a new report on the legal state of prostitution in England and Wales.
 The result of a year-long consultation it was the first major cross-party report on the issue since the mid-1990s.
 The report called for a wholesale review of the existing legal settlement on prostitution, advocating consideration of a move towards the so-called 'Nordic model'.
 In the foreword to the APPG's report, Shuker wrote: "In short, we recommend a shift in the burden of criminality from those who are the most marginalised and vulnerable – to those that create the demand in the first place."

 In March 2012, Shuker was one of three MPs who signed a letter sent to the Advertising Standards Authority asking it to reverse its decision to stop the Christian group "Healing on the Streets of Bath" from making explicit claims that prayer can heal.
 The letter called for the ASA to provide indisputable scientific evidence that such healing did not work.

 Shuker has been a critic of right-wing nationalist groups such as Britain First, the English Defence League (EDL) and Liberty GB, condemning what he calls their repeated "targeting" of Luton.
 He has drawn attention to the high costs of policing demonstrations by the EDL, and has spoken at rallies opposing the EDL's presence in Luton.

 Following the May 2015 general election, Shuker announced his intention to support Liz Kendall's campaign to be Labour leader.

 On 6 September 2018, a meeting of the Luton South Constituency Labour Party passed a vote of no confidence in Shuker.
 Luton South CLP passed their motion with 33 votes in favour of the motion with five abstentions and only three voting to support the MP.
 After the vote, Shuker stated on Twitter: "At a local Labour Party meeting last night a motion of no confidence in me was passed.
 It's not part of any formal procedure, so it changes nothing about my role as Labour MP for Luton South".

 The Independent Group and The Independents

 On 18 February 2019, Shuker and six other MPs – Chuka Umunna, Chris Leslie, Angela Smith, Mike Gapes, Luciana Berger, and Ann Coffey – quit Labour in protest at Jeremy Corbyn's leadership to form the Independent Group of MPs.
-The Independent Group cited disagreements over the handling of Brexit and supposed mishandling of what the Labour Right claimed was a large increase in anti-Semitism within the Labour Party as key reasons for leaving.
+The Independent Group cited disagreements over the handling of Brexit and anti-Semitism within the Labour Party as key reasons for leaving.

 In June 2019, he left Change UK (The Independent Group) to sit as an independent MP.
 In July 2019, Shuker was a founding member of a grouping of MPs called The Independents.
 He stood as an independent candidate in the 2019 United Kingdom general election, but lost his seat, polling 9.3% of the vote and coming third.